pypa/pip-audit/README.md

 *known vulnerabilities*.
 A "known vulnerability" is a flaw in a package that, if uncorrected, *might* allow a malicious actor to perform unintended actions.

-For example: `somepackage==1.2.3` might have a *known vulnerability* in the form of a deserialization bug.
-An attacker *might* be able to exploit that vulnerability, depending on how your code (or your other dependencies) use `somepackage`.

 `pip-audit` **can** protect you against known vulnerabilities by telling you when you have them, and how you should upgrade them.
 For example, if you have `somepackage==1.2.3` in your environment, `pip-audit` **can** tell